Jin-Cha-Ji Border Region: History

 By late 1948, the Nationalists' conventional armed forces had been ejected from the region, although Nationalist-affiliated militia remained active thereafter.

 Economy

 In an effort to sabotage the economy, Japanese forces forged local currency and Nationalist government currency and circulated them in the Shanxi-Chahar-Hebei Border region.
 The Border Region Bank established currency comparison offices in each county and district to oppose the Japanese counterfeit effort.

 On 23 October 1944, the region's Administrative Committee issued its Directions on Fiscal Matters, strengthening banking institutions, financial operations, and officially establishing the Central Hebei Printing Press to print currency.

+Land policies

+CCP land policies were more moderate than during other periods, focusing on rent and interest rate deductions.
+Implementation of these reforms accelerated following 1943.
+Following the May 4, 1946 Instructions on Land Issues issued by the CCP, instructions for implementing the instructions in the Shanxi-Chahar-Hebei Border Region stated that the intent was to achieve land to the tiller rather than equal redistribution.